entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 #### `handleCORS`

-The `handleCORs` middleware is always available to be attached.
+The `handleCORS` middleware is always available to be attached.
 It configures headers to control [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), or CORS.

 **Arguments**